ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 Select the {{site.data.keyword.CloudDataCent_notm}} where the cluster is to be hosted.

-**Note:** If you select a vSAN component, the location list is filtered by SSD availablity.
+**Note:** If you select a vSAN component, the location list is filtered by SSD availability.

 ### CPU model and RAM